-Since the bond associated with the Rumseyville Drainage Project is callable 15, the Village will plan to apply fund balance and proceeds from the sale of property and assets to pay down this callable bond.
+Since the bond associated with the Boston/Porter/Mynderse Project is callable 15, the Village will plan to apply fund balance and proceeds from the sale of property and assets to pay it down.
 It is undetermined at this time how much fund balance will be applied when the Village dissolves, but any remaining principle will simply be joined to the other bond and become chargeable in the form of a property tax through a special debt district for former Village residents.

-The Boston/Porter bond is not callable and will thus be transitioned into a debt district levied against the former Village residents.
-Any proceeds from the sale of equipment, property or assets that exceed the value of the outstanding callable bond (Rumseyville) will be set aside to help pay for the debt service payments associated with the Boston/Porter bond.
+The Rumseyville bond is not callable and will thus be transitioned into a debt district levied against the former Village residents.
+Any proceeds from the sale of equipment, property or assets that exceed the value of the outstanding callable bond (Boston/Porter/Mynderse) will be set aside to help pay for the debt service payments associated with the Rumseyville bond.